-Since blossom-end-rot is a “physiological” disorder in which certain conditions prevent the translocation (or movement) of nutrients to the end of the fruit, we need to look at conditions which would cause this.
+Blossom-end-rot is a “physiological” disorder in which certain conditions prevent the translocation (or movement) of nutrients from the roots to the end of the fruit.
+When looking at which conditions would cause this, uneven soil moisture is usually to blame.
 The biggest culprit is moisture stress caused by letting the soil become too dry.
-Drying winds remove moisture from the plant, and if there is no moisture in the soil to replace it, it results in water loss from the plant and the fruit, resulting in desiccation of the blossom end of the fruit.
-If there is not enough water to reach the end of the fruit, the calcium will not be transported either.
-A soil which is kept too wet results in root loss from anaerobic conditions.
-With this root loss, the plant is unable to uptake the water, even though it is there, and there is no transport of calcium to the fruit.
+If there is not enough water to reach the end of the fruit, the calcium will not be transported there either.
+Conversely, a soil which is kept too wet, or has received a lot of rainfall, results in root loss from anaerobic conditions (lack of oxygen).
+With this root loss, the plant is unable to uptake the water even though it is there, and there is no transport of calcium to the fruit.

 By the time you see the effects of blossom-end-rot, the damage has already been done.
 The conditions which led to the disorder may have occurred several days or even weeks ago.

-To avoid blossom-end-rot, maintain adequate moisture, locate the garden in well-drained soil, mulch the soil to reduce water loss, and fertilize with a “complete” fertilizer, such as Happy Frog Tomato and Vegetable fertilizer.
-If your soil actually IS low in calcium, adding gypsum (calcium sulfate) at a rate of 3-4lbs/100 sq. ft. annually, or ½ cup per transplant at the time of planting will alleviate the deficiency.
+To avoid blossom-end-rot, maintain adequate moisture, locate the garden in well-drained soil, mulch the soil to reduce water loss, and fertilize with a “complete” fertilizer.
+If your soil actually IS low in calcium, adding gypsum (calcium sulfate) at a rate of 3-4#/100 sq. ft. annually, or ½ cup per transplant at the time of planting will alleviate the deficiency.

 The problem always seems worse than it is, as the first fruit to ripen is often the fruit effected.
-Actually, less than 10% of all fruit produced by an affected plant will be damaged.
-Simply remove the affected fruit and vow to be more consistent in watering!
+Actually, less than 10% of all fruit produced by an effected plant will be damaged.
+Simply remove the effected fruit and vow to be more consistent in watering!